Terms and conditions

 10. Furniture delivery

-Furniture deliveries are free of charge to customers in mainland England and Wales and most of mainland Scotland.
+Furniture deliveries are free of charge to customers in mainland England and Wales.
 There may be a delivery charge on orders outside of these areas and details of any charges will be provided when you place your order.

 Due to various restrictions our carriers can only deliver to a ground floor location.
 Your furniture may be delivered on pallets to ensure that it arrives safely.
 However, if we are installing the furniture in your library then our fitters will do the heavy lifting for you.

 11. Furniture returns

 Most of our furniture products such as wooden items and seating, are specially manufactured for you when we receive your order, and therefore are non-refundable.
 If you have a query about returning an item, please get in touch.
 If you receive a damaged item, please let us know within 48 hours of receipt.
 Attaching photos of the packaging and damaged items will help us resolve this for you as quickly as possible.
 Please email details and photographs to firstname.lastname@example.org.